Double Bottom Pattern

 • the second low undercutting the first low

-• an optimal buy point 10 cents above the middle peak in the “W” shape.
+• the optimal buy point is through the middle peak in the “W” shape.

 Above-average volume on the breakout in the Double Bottom pattern is important because it indicates strong buying interest and increased demand for the stock.